 The result we're concerned with is God's glory our decisions should seek to maximise this.
 We can trust God because he is glorified in his actions and is concerned with each individual.
 God has given us duties.
 But they are not a mechanical checklist.
 Despite our sinfulness, they are in response to Jesus' work on the cross and God enables us to obey him by the power of the Spirit.
 Finally, Christian ethics seek to be those of Jesus.
-As we become more and more like him, we will act in the way that is most pleasing and glorifying to God. = - Aristotle.
-Ine mean MacIntyre A. After Virtue.
+As we become more and more like him, we will act in the way that is most pleasing and glorifying to God. • - 1.
+Aristotle.
+Ine micro...

+MacIntyre A. After Virtue.
 2nd ed.
-London: Routledge, 2005 Kant I. The Moral Law.
-2nd ed.
-London: Routledge, 2005 Mill JS, Bentham J. Utilitarianism and other essays.
-London: Penguin, 2000 - 5.
+London: Routledge, 2005 3.
+Mill JS, Bentham J. Utilitarianism and other essays.
+London:

+Penguin, 2000 - 5.
 Hippocrates.
 Hippocratic Writings.
-London: Penguin, 2005 moral mazes Rebecca Horton explores everyday student ethics Rebecca Horton is an FY1 in Oxfordshire can I sign my friend into lectures?
+London: Penguin, 2005 moral mazes Rebecca Horton explores everyday student ethics can I sign my friend into lectures?